FeatureBaseDB/go-pilosa/README.md

 2. Fork this repo and add it as upstream: `git remote add upstream git@github.com:pilosa/go-pilosa.git`.
 3. Make sure all tests pass (use `make test-all`) and be sure that the tests cover all statements in your code (we aim for 100% test coverage).
 4. Commit your code to a feature branch and send a pull request to the `master` branch of our repo.

-The sections below assume your platform has `make`.
-Otherwise you can view the corresponding steps of the `Makefile`.

 ### Running tests